Questions:

 While power cycling the TV, make sure to also power cycle your Wi-Fi router using the same method.
 Who knows, problem might lie with the router itself.?

-It’s a bridge between your TV and the Wi-Fi network.
+It’s like a bridge between your TV and the Wi-Fi network.

 But here’s the thing, over time, this little module gather quite a bit of dust.